Azure-Samples/azure-spring-boot-samples/aad/spring-security/servlet/oauth2/client-access-multiple-resource-server/README.md

 - java
 products:
 - azure-active-directory
-name: Developing a web application that can access multiple resource-servers
+name: Developing a Spring Boot web application that can access multiple resource-servers protected by Azure Active Directory
-description: This sample demonstrates how to develop a web application that can access multiple resource-servers.
+description: This sample demonstrates how to develop a Spring Boot web application that can access multiple resource-servers protected by Azure Active Directory.
 ---

 # Spring Boot application with Azure Active Directory